nagato-D/nagato-D.github.io/content/_index.md

 ## Biography

-I am currently pursuing a Ph.D. in Electrical and Electronic Engineering (EEE) at the University of Hong Kong, advised by Prof. [Chao Xiang](https://chao-xiang.github.io/).
+I am currently pursuing a Ph.D. in Electrical and Computer Engineering (ECE) at the University of Hong Kong, advised by Prof. [Chao Xiang](https://chao-xiang.github.io/).
 Prior to this, I earned my M.S. degree in applied physics from Delft University of Technology in 2023, where I collaborated with Prof. [Kobus Kuipers](https://kuiperslab.tudelft.nl/).
 Before that, I completed my B.S. in mathematics-physics fundamental science at the Yingcai Honor College of University of Electronic Science and Technology of China in 2021.

 ## Education